The nutritional value of pea shoots goes way beyond the vitamins and minerals they contain.

 For sure, we will discuss all of the essential nutrients pea shoots have to offer.

-But before we talk about pea shoots nutrition, let's discuss other healthy compounds pea shoots contain, such as antioxidants, flavonoids, and their nutritional stability.
+But before discussing pea shoots nutrition, let’s discuss other healthy compounds pea shoots contain, such as antioxidants, flavonoids, and their nutritional stability.

 I’m sure you know that vitamins and minerals are essential building blocks for your body.